 If you really want to leverage your status challenge, reach out to our partners at Juicy Miles who have travel professional experts who specialize in meeting status challenges.
 They have put together some awesome elite status mileage runs such as one for this 8-year old who celebrated her birthday by earning Diamond Medallion Status in just one (but long) mileage run itinerary!

 Now is really the ideal time to meet a status challenge with Delta.

 The two best things about the Delta Medallion status match challenge are that your status earned is good for nearly 18 months and the status is given to you immediately during the three month qualification period.
 That means you don’t have to start without status (and no benefits) and earn your way back to an elite status.

 There will never be a better time to earn elite benefits and perks for such a long period of time.
-You can enroll by clicking here.
+Enroll by clicking here.